 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
 Biological aspects of RSE are taught within the Science curriculum, and other aspects are included in Religious Education (RE).
-Some aspects are taught through focussed drop-down days and time has been built into KS4 to add additional days to address any relevant emerging needs.
+Some aspects are taught through the tutor and assembly programme and time has been built into KS4 to add additional days to address any relevant emerging needs.